 • Monster Movers will take the care to ensure a safe and smooth long distance moving experience for you and your possessions

 • We have seen them tackle long distance moves small and large, with any level of complexity

-• They aim to be the best long distance movers in the business, backing up our services with a 100% guarantee
+• Company mantra states to aim to be the best long distance movers in the business, backing up our services with a 100% guarantee

-• They have been in business since 1999 and have more moving awards than any other long distance moving company
+• Monster Movers has been in business since 1999 and have more moving awards than any other long distance moving company

 They offer any moving service needed – from packing, unpacking, storage, and other moving services to customers and can assist with in-house moving, such as assembling beds and arranging furniture as desired at your new home.